galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 ## What's Gatsby?

 You might already know that Gatsby is a React-based static site generator.
-What this means is that instead of rendering web pages on the server or client side, they are _pre_-generated at deploy time.
+With static sites, pages are _pre_-generated at deploy time instead of rendering them on-demand on the server or client side.

-Imagine queueing in a well-hyped [Tiger Sugar](https://tigersugar.com/) joint.
-The staff could start crafting your cup of boba as soon as you order it.
-The wait can range from seconds to a couple of minutes, depending on the influx of orders and the staff's level of motivation.
-You still get to enjoy your cup, regardless.

-_Or_, they could start making a shitload of milk tea cups minutes before they open.
-That way, by the time you order, a premade cup is ready to be served _sari-sari_ store style.
-Brilliant.

-You would probably argue that your milk tea is already lukewarm and not-so-fresh when you get it.
-You're right because that was a bad analogy.
-Web pages are not milk tea, but you get the idea.
+Imagine living in a world where the only way to know the menu of a fastfood restaurant is to ask the cashier.
+The cashier, unaware of what's available, asks the chef back at the kitchen.
+The chef then shouts all the available items.
+The cashier lists all of them in a piece of paper and shows it to you.
+This buffoonery is repeated for every customer coming in.
+WTF, right?

+In the real world, that's exactly what happens with dynamic websites.
+You request for a page.
+The server or the client fetches data from a source and renders the page.

+This approach is great for content that changes frequently.
+Stock prices, airline seats, NBA scores.
+But for fastfood menu?
+Not so much.

+Going back to our fake world, the staff could have just written the menu from the moment they opened.
+And then whenever something changed, they could just rewrite a new menu.
+This way, a lot of time is saved and whatever menu they show you is always updated.

-Instead of waiting to generate pages when requested, Gatsby builds pages as static files, ready to be deployed.
+This is how static site generators like Gatsby operate.
+Instead of re-rendering a page for every request, Gatsby builds pages as static files, ready to be deployed.
+Pages can be rendered again once there are changes in content, data or appearance.
 This is ideal for sites with content that doesn't change frequently (i.e. no real-time data) like business landing pages, eCommerce catalogs, documentation, blogs, [etc](https://www.gatsbyjs.org/showcase/).
-(Gatsby is working every release to improve its )
+(As long as the time it takes to build and deploy pages is shorter than the rate at which the data changes, this approach is still ideal.
+Gatsby builds are fast and getting faster.)

 ## How it works